L-1 Visa Requirements, Qualifications, and Benefits

 iv.
 The employee’s work for the U.S. company must be in a managerial, executive, or specialized knowledge capacity.

-To qualify for an L1 visa, you must be coming to the U.S. to work for the U.S. company in a managerial, executive, or specialized knowledge capacity.
+To qualify for an L-1 visa, you must be coming to the U.S. to work for the U.S. company in a managerial, executive, or specialized knowledge capacity, consistent with the L1 visa requirements.

 The same definitions for managerial, executive, and specialized knowledge capacity apply for this requirement (see above).